Gennady Zyuganov

-Gennady Andreyevich Zyuganov (Генна́дий Андре́евич Зюга́нов; born 26 June 1944) is a Russian politician, who has been the General Secretary of the Communist Party of the Russian Federation and served as Member of the State Duma since 1993.
+Gennady Andreyevich Zyuganov (Генна́дий Андре́евич Зюга́нов; born 26 June 1944) is a Russian politician who has been the General Secretary of the Communist Party of the Russian Federation who is a perennial candidate in the Russian presidential elections.
+He has also served as Member of the State Duma since 1993.
 He is also the Chair of the Union of Communist Parties – Communist Party of the Soviet Union (UCP-CPSU) since 2001.

-Zyuganov ran for President of Russia four times, most notably in 1996, when he controversially lost in the second round to Boris Yeltsin.
+Zyuganov ran for President of Russia four times, most controversially in 1996, when he lost in the second round to Boris Yeltsin.

+Early life and education

+Zyuganov was born in Mymrino, a farming village in Oryol Oblast, on 26 June 1944.
+The son and grandson of schoolteachers, he followed in their footsteps.
+His father fought at the Soviet-German front of WWII and returned home with serious injuries.
+After graduating from a secondary school, his first job was working there for one year as a physics teacher in 1961.

+In 1962, Gennady enrolled into the Department of Physics and Mathematics of the Oryol Pedagogical Institute.
+From 1963 to 1966, he served in a Radiation, Chemical, and Biological Intelligence unit of the Group of Soviet Forces in Germany.
+Zyuganov joined the Communist Party in 1966.

+He returned to the teachers' college in 1966.
+Three years older than most members of his class, he was already a party member and a popular college athlete.
+On his return, he married his wife, Nadezhda.
+He completed his degree in 1969.

 CPSU career

-Zyuganov taught mathematics but soon turned to party work in Oryol Oblast, beginning in 1967.
+Zyuganov taught mathematics but soon turned to Communist Party of the Soviet Union work in Oryol Oblast, beginning in 1967.
 He became the First Secretary of the local Komsomol and the regional chief for ideology and propaganda.
 He emerged as a popular politician in the area.
 Among many other functions, Zyuganov organized parties and dances as a local Komsomol leader while he was rising through the ranks of the party.
 Zyuganov rose to be second secretary, or second in command, of the party in Oryol.

 He enrolled at an elite party school in Moscow, the Academy of Social Sciences in 1978, completing his doctor nauk, a post-doctoral degree, in 1980.
 He then returned to Oryol to become regional party chief for ideology and propaganda until 1983.
 In 1983, he was given a high-level position in Moscow as an instructor in the Communist Party propaganda department.

 Zyuganov emerged as a leading critic of Soviet leader Mikhail Gorbachev's perestroika and glasnost in the party's Agitation and Propaganda division (later the Ideological division), a hotbed of opposition to reform.
 As the party began to crumble in the late 1980s, Zyuganov took the side of hard-liners against reforms that would ultimately culminate in the end of CPSU rule and the dissolution of the Soviet Union.
 In May 1991, he published a fiercely critical piece on Alexander Yakovlev.